 Internal monitoring and reporting on collaborative provision is currently confidential to the institution.
 The procedures regarding the internal approval, monitoring and review of collaborative taught provision are reviewed on an ongoing basis.

-2018 Next review year Section: Collaborative Provision Seventh Set of Records Type of arrangement: Joint/double/multiple awards Name of the Body (Bodies) Penang Medical College - Malaysia Royal College of Surgeons Programme Titles and Links to Publications MB, BCh, BAO Internal monitoring and reporting on collaborative provision is currently confidential to the institution.
+Next review year 2017 Section: Collaborative Provision Sixth Set of Records Type of arrangement: Franchise programmes Name of the Body (Bodies) National School of Business Management - Sri Lanka Programme Titles and Links to Publications BSc (Management Information Systems; Human Resource Management; Management) BSc Computer Science Internal monitoring and reporting on collaborative provision is currently confidential to the institution.
 The procedures regarding the internal approval, monitoring and review of collaborative taught provision are reviewed on an ongoing basis.
-Section: Collaborative Provision Eighth Set of Records Type of arrangement: Joint/double/multiple awards Name of the Body (Bodies) Beijing University of Technology (BJUT) Beijing-Dublin International College (BDIC) Programme Titles and Links to Publications BComm Finance BE Internet of Things Engineering BSc Software Engineering BSc Applied Statistics Internal monitoring and reporting on collaborative provision is currently confidential to the institution.
+Next review year 2018 Section: Collaborative Provision Seventh Set of Records Type of arrangement: Joint/double/multiple awards Name of the Body (Bodies) Penang Medical College - Malaysia Royal College of Surgeons Programme Titles and Links to Publications MB, BCh, BAO Internal monitoring and reporting on collaborative provision is currently confidential to the institution.
 The procedures regarding the internal approval, monitoring and review of collaborative taught provision are reviewed on an ongoing basis.
-Section: Collaborative Provision Ninth Set of Records Type of arrangement: Joint/double/multiple awards Name of the Body (Bodies) University Pantheon-Assas Paris II University Toulouse 1 Capitole Programme Titles and Links to Publications BCL Maitrise Internal monitoring and reporting on collaborative provision is currently confidential to the institution.
+Section: Collaborative Provision Eighth Set of Records Type of arrangement: Joint/double/multiple awards Name of the Body (Bodies) Beijing University of Technology (BJUT) Beijing- Dublin International College (BDIC)

+Programme Titles and Links to Publications BComm Finance BE Internet of Things Engineering BSc Software Engineering BSc Applied Statistics Internal monitoring and reporting on collaborative provision is currently confidential to the institution.
 The procedures regarding the internal approval, monitoring and review of collaborative taught provision are reviewed on an ongoing basis.
+Section: Collaborative Provision Ninth Set of Records Type of arrangement: Joint/double/multiple awards Name of the Body (Bodies) University Pantheon-Assas Paris II University Toulouse1Capitole Programme Titles and Links to Publications BCL/Master 1 - M1 Internal monitoring and reporting on collaborative provision is currently confidential to the institution.
+The procedures regarding the internal approval, monitoring and review of collaborative taught provision are reviewed on an ongoing basis.

-Section: Collaborative Provision Tenth Set of Records Type of arrangement: Joint/double/multiple awards Name of the Body (Bodies) Universite Catholique de Louvain Universite Aix-Marseille III Ruhr University Bochum Universidad de Deusto
+Section: Collaborative Provision Tenth Set of Records Type of arrangement: Joint/double/multiple awards Name of the Body (Bodies) Universite Catholique de Louvain Universite Aix- Marseille III Ruhr University Bochum Universidad de Deusto Uppsala University Rijks University Groningen Programme Titles and Links to Publications MSc Humanitarian Action Internal monitoring and reporting on collaborative provision is currently confidential to the institution.
+The procedures regarding the internal approval, monitoring and review of collaborative taught provision are reviewed on an ongoing basis.